circleci/circleci-docs/jekyll/_docs/shipio-to-circleci-migration.md

 description: "Ship.io to CircleCI Migration"
 ---

 Coming from Ship.io?
 You've come to the right place, we'll help you get started.

 ## Getting Started with iOS

 For iOS projects, please [contact support](mailto:sayhi@circleci.com) with the name of your GitHub user or organization for access to the iOS build system.
 Once you've been enabled,

 1. Add your project on the [Add Projects page](https://circleci.com/add-projects).
-2. Turn on the "Build iOS project" setting through the **Project Settings > Experimental Settings** page of your your project.
+2. Turn on the "Build iOS project" setting through the **Project Settings > Build Settings > Build Environment** page of your your project.
 3. Push a new commit to start a build on the iOS build system.

 ## Getting Started with Android

 You can easily migrate your Android projects from Ship.io to CircleCI in a few simple steps.

 1. Add your project on the [Add Projects page](https://circleci.com/add-projects).
 2. After adding your project, CircleCI will usually infer your build settings.
 Sometimes the magic doesn't always work.
 Please take a look at our [getting started]({{ site.baseurl }}/getting-started/) documentation.
 3. Check out the [Testing Android on CircleCI]({{ site.baseurl }}/android/) documentation.